mmmuscus/Shadow-Functions-Engine/README.md

 Now we have the edges of that rectangle (`i + cameraRow, i + cameraRow + 1, j + k + cameraCol, j + cameraCol`), we will hand this information to [the getEdgeLines function](#34511-getedgelines), which will determine the two lines that will get cast from the player to the rectangle.

-Now that we have theese lines we start to go over every cell of the screen again, and determine if that cell is between the lines AND if that cell is behind the rectangle (this is done with the help of [the isBetweenLines](#3459-isbetweenlines) and [the isBehindWall](#34510-isbehindwall) functions).
+Now that we have these lines we start to go over every cell of the screen again, and determine if that cell is between the lines AND if that cell is behind the rectangle (this is done with the help of [the isBetweenLines](#3459-isbetweenlines) and [the isBehindWall](#34510-isbehindwall) functions).
 If both is true we set that cells visibility to false (all of the cells that are in the FOV of the player are set to visible by [the addFovInfoToMap function](#3454-addfovinfotomap), for more info about the map structure click [here](#322-map)).
 ```
 #######################################
 #######################################